MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-22:28   Fixed some spelling mistakes in upsert.cshtml in category folder 22:30   Deleted CoverTypes Folder that i created by mistake 22:32   Removed the commented out code snippet in index.cshtml in CoverType Folder
+22:28   Fixed some spelling mistakes in upsert.cshtml in category folder 22:30   Deleted CoverTypes Folder that i created by mistake 22:32   Removed the commented out code snippet in index.cshtml in CoverType Folder 23:06   updated Upsert.cshtml for products views and made changes to product controllers and repository